Solomon Islands: Health

-See Health in the Solomon Islands
+In 2018, there were 59,191 confirmed cases of malaria infections, of which 59.3% (35,072) were Plasmodium vivax and 26.7% (15,771) Plasmodium falciparum.
+A small-scale study had once reported a 20% case of Chlamydia trachomatis out of 296 women.
+In 2021, the top cause of deaths, according to the WHO, was ischaemic heart disease, followed by stroke and diabetes mellitus.
+Another prevalent case is the Zika virus and Dengue virus.
+Dengue fever in the country was first reported in 1982 in Honiara.
+A subsequent outbreak in 2013 resulted in its first reported deaths.
+Later, the Solomon Islands recorded its first Zika virus outbreak in 2015.

 Education

 Education in Solomon Islands is not compulsory, and only 60 percent of school-age children have access to primary education.
 There are kindergartens in various places, including the capital, but they are not free.
+The University of the South Pacific, which has campuses in 12 Pacific island nations, has a campus in the capital, Honiara, Guadalcanal.

 From 1990 to 1994, the gross primary school enrolment rose from 84.5 percent to 96.6 percent.
 Primary school attendance rates were unavailable for Solomon Islands as of 2001.
-While enrolment rates indicate a level of commitment to education, they do not always reflect children's participation in school.
-The Department of Education and Human Resource Development efforts and plans to expand educational facilities and increase enrolment.
-However, these actions have been hindered by a lack of government funding, misguided teacher training programs, poor co-ordination of programs, and a failure of the government to pay teachers.
+The Department of Education and Human Resource Development had planned to expand educational facilities and increase enrolment rates.
+However, these actions have been hindered by a lack of government funding and the poor coordination of programs.
 The percentage of the government's budget allocated to education was 9.7 percent in 1998, down from 13.2 percent in 1990.
 Male educational attainment tends to be higher than female educational attainment.

-The University of the South Pacific, which has campuses in 12 Pacific island nations, has a campus at Guadalcanal.

 The literacy rate of the adult population amounted to 84.1% in 2015 (men 88.9%, women 79.23%).

 The Human Rights Measurement Initiative (HRMI) finds that the Solomon Islands is fulfilling only 70.1% of what it should be fulfilling for the right to education based on the country's level of income.
 HRMI breaks down the right to education by looking at the rights to both primary education and secondary education.
-While taking into consideration the Solomon Islands' income level, the nation is achieving 94.9% of what should be possible based on its resources (income) for primary education but only 45.4% for secondary education.
+While taking into consideration the Solomon Islands' income level, the nation is achieving 94.9% of what should be possible based on its resources (income) for primary education, but only 45.4% for secondary education.